 Despite being on the National Mall, the African Art Museum seemed to get overlooked when I visited.
 It’s a small building surrounded by larger ones, and there weren’t a ton of visitors when I stopped in, which is a shame because there’s some good stuff here.

 The art on display includes original paintings, ceramics, pottery, jewelry, sculpture, clothing and more.
-Like most of the others on this list, the National Museum of African Art is totally free.
+Like most of the others on this list of under the radar Washington DC museums, the National Museum of African Art is totally free.

-Would you visit any of these under the radar Washington DC museums?
+Would you visit any of these under the radar and fun Washington DC museums?